van-dyke/cppsmartalgos/README.md

 Let's consider case: we have an Tuple and we need to sum up all the components of that Tuple.
 To do that, we need to invoke callable object f with Tuple elements as arguments and sum up their values.
 In C++17 it's simple - std::apply function is implemented.
-Below, possible implementation of std::apply is proposed...
+Below, possible implementation of std::apply is proposed for preC++17 compilers...

 ```cpp
 #include <iostream>